marc2332/freya-icons/README.md

 ### Why a fork instead of adding support to dioxus-free-icons?

-Adding support for freya in dioxus-free-icons would have required to duplicate all the codegen as Dreya and HTML Dioxus renderers have different APIs for SVG.
+Adding support for freya in dioxus-free-icons would have required to duplicate all the codegen as Freya and HTML Dioxus renderers have different APIs for SVG.
 This would have been a pain in the ass to work with.

 ### Support features (not really yet)